 Probation's pretrial assessment and monitoring is just one aspect of the County's pretrial efforts but provides a significant opportunity as a mechanism for releasing individuals the Court would otherwise keep in custody pending their arraignment or next pretrial hearing.
-The County views the increase in use of Probation for pretrial monitoring as a positive development in terms of expanding alternatives to incarceration and reducing ADP.
+The increase in use of Probation for pretrial monitoring is a positive development in terms of expanding alternatives to incarceration and reducing ADP.
+To facilitate the complete "deep dive" into pretrial releases that will be included in the next Jail Population Reduction Plans Status Report update, the Public Safety and Justice Agency will engage with justice system partners to identify whether and how this information can be extracted and analyzed.
+Initial findings of the pretrial study are included in Exhibit B.